 UEA Security: 01603 592222

 The University Medical Service: 01603 251600.
 (NB.
 This is not a UEA telephone number so needs to be dialled in full).
-When the University Medical Service is closed calls will automatically be transferred to the NHS out of hour’s emergency service.
+When the University Medical Service is closed calls will automatically be transferred to the NHS out-of-hour’s service.